boylem16/Image-tracker/README.md

 # Image Tracker
-Program in python using opencv to watch fish in a fish tank and track them, made for Major League Hacking day 2017
+Python Program using OpenCV to track the movement of fish and other objects by comparing photos